 Monday, June 13, 2011

-Radio stations aren’t ideal.
+My problem: Radio stations aren’t ideal.
 Everybody that has ever listened to the radio knows the frustration of not being able to find a station, song, or artist that they want to listen to.
 Also, when you travel out of the area, all of the radio stations are different than what you are used to.
-This makes it impossible to listen to the stations that you generally listen to.
+This makes it impossible to listen to the stations that you generally listen ...

 Final Presentation